fbpx

 What is Lead Poisoning?

-Lead build up and poisoning can occur due to years of exposure to dust, chips or peeling lead based paint.
-It is the owners responsibility to fix any damages in the home.
-The tenant must let the landlord know of any peeling paint (also check your ceiling), or hazardous conditions overall, and make sure that it is taken care of.
-If you feel that the problem was not fixed, you can call 311.
+Lead build-up and poisoning can occur due to years of exposure to dust, chips, or peeling lead-based paint.
+It is the owner’s responsibility to fix any damages in the home.
+The tenant must inform the landlord of any peeling paint (also check your ceiling) or hazardous conditions and ensure they are taken care of.
+If you feel the problem was not fixed, call 311.

 You can also request a free home assessment for lead hazards if all of the following are true:

-• Your building was built before 1960 (or if the building was built between 1960 and 1978 and the owner knows the building has lead paint).
+• Your building was built before 1960 (or between 1960 and 1978 if the owner knows the building has lead paint).

 • Your building has three or more apartments.

-• A child 5 years or younger lives in your apartment or regularly spends 10 or more hours a week there.
+• A child five years or younger lives in your apartment or regularly spends ten or more hours a week there.

 Entrance Door Locks, Intercoms, and Lighting

-Buildings with multiple apartment units are required to have self-locking doors at all entrances to ensure the safety of the tenants and prevent break-ins from occurring.
-Additionally, for structures with more than 8 dwellings, there must be a two-way intercom system that allows individuals to buzz open the entrance for visitors from their unit.
+Buildings with multiple apartment units must have self-locking doors at all entrances to ensure the safety of the tenants and prevent break-ins.
+Additionally, for structures with more than eight dwellings, there must be a two-way intercom system that allows individuals to buzz open the entrance for visitors from their unit.

 Rent Increases and Late Fees